-This blog post will look at how Buddhist thought deals with the concept of simplicity.
+This blog post will look at how Buddhism deals with the concept of simplicity.

 The capacity to simplify means to eliminate the unnecessary so that the necessary may speak. – Hans Hofmann